tobigiwa/screenMonitor/README.md

   > `make tailwindcss`

-  this would enable live reload for the tailwindwind ouput file.
+  this would enable live reload for the tailwindcss ouput file.

   > `make dev`